Canada Visa: New Wait Times for Indian Students, Visitor Visas, and PR Processing Time

 Processing Period: 10 to 12 weeks

-Canada aims to host world-class professionals, mainly those from IT services, medical facilities, trade, and tourism.
-The Indian Employer-Specific Work Permit is accelerating, particularly under programs like the Global Talent Stream (GTS) and Temporary Foreign Worker Program (TFWP).
+Canada aims to attract world-class professionals, primarily those from the IT services, medical facilities, trade, and tourism sectors.
+The Indian Employer-Specific Work Permit is gaining momentum, particularly under programs such as the Global Talent Stream (GTS) and the Temporary Foreign Worker Program (TFWP).

 Processing of work permits continues to be susceptible to: